rse/speechflow/README.md

   Purpose: **MQTT sink**<br/>
   Example: `mqtt(url: "mqtt://127.0.0.1:1883", username: "foo", password: "bar", topic: "quux")`
   Notice: this node requires a peer MQTT broker!

+  > This node allows reading/writing from/to MQTT broker topics.
+It is
+  > primarily intended to be used for sending out the text of subtitles,
+  > but can be also used for receiving the text to be processed.

   | Port    | Payload     |
   | ------- | ----------- |